Vexvain/Discord-Collection/Collection/LogFlooder/README.md

 optional arguments:
   -h, --help            show this help message and exit -ci CHANNELID, --channelID CHANNELID
-                        Any channel ID on the target server.
-  -a AMOUNT, --amount AMOUNT
+                        any channel ID on the target server -a AMOUNT, --amount AMOUNT
-                        The amount of junk log to send in the server's audit log.
-  -t TOKEN, --token TOKEN
+                        the amount of junk to send in the server's audit log -t TOKEN, --token TOKEN
-                        Discord account token to use.
+                        discord account token to use
 ```